Skip to main content

 Certified rehabilitations of income-producing historic properties may qualify for federal and state tax credits.
 Requirements include following the Secretary of the Interior's Standards for Rehabilitation.
 We can provide documentation of our work and work with your preservation consultant to support tax credit applications.

-How much does historic restoration cost compared to regular repair?
+How does historic restoration differ from regular masonry repair?

-Historic restoration typically costs more than standard repair due to specialized materials, techniques, and documentation requirements.
-However, the investment is often offset by tax incentives, increased property value, and the extended lifespan of properly executed restoration work.
+Historic restoration uses specialized materials, techniques, and documentation that standard repair does not require.
+The work takes more time and expertise because original craftsmanship must be preserved.
+However, the investment is often supported by tax incentives, increased property value, and a much longer lifespan.
 We provide detailed estimates after assessing your project.

 Do you work with historic preservation consultants?

 Yes, we frequently collaborate with preservation architects, consultants, and the State Historic Preservation Office on significant projects.
-For major restorations or tax credit work, we welcome coordination with your preservation team to ensure all work meets required standards.
+For major restorations or tax credit work, we welcome coordination with your preservation team so all work meets required standards.

 Historic Building Restoration Service Areas